HarryTu/knife-storage/README.md

     knife storage volume remove
     knife storage volume show

+# TEST

+    ./sanity_test.sh

+# LICENSE

+The project is licensed under the Apache 2.0 License - refer to [LICENSE](LICENSE) for details.

 # KNOWN PROBLEMS:

 1. Only XtremIO is supported for now.
 Support for other arrays will be added later.